Pediatric Orthopedic Surgeons performing ACL Injury Surgery

 Depending on how severely your child was injured, here are a few possibilities our doctor could suggest to the parent:

 Initial care.
-If your child’s injury is minimal, elevate your child’s leg, apply ice to your knee, and keep him or her sitting or laying down.
+If your child’s injury is minimal, elevate your child’s leg, apply ice to your knee, and keep him or her sitting or lying down.
 By compressing your knee with an Ace bandage, you can lessen swelling.
 Crutches might assist in removing weight from your child’s knee.

 Medications.
 Anti-inflammatory medications can aid in reducing pain and swelling.
 Our doctor may advise over-the-counter drugs or prescribe a stronger prescription.
 Our doctor could inject steroid medicine into your child’s knee if the pain is severe.